kkrt-labs/ef-tests/docs/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+Before contributing to this repository, always submit and discuss your proposed changes through an issue.
+Should you need further clarification, you can reach out to us on Telegram, or Discord.
+Please wait to be assigned to an issue before opening a pull request.

 ## Roles